 9. Discuss the tough stuff.
 Raising sensitive or emotional issues at home is difficult, but it can help you reconnect as a parent.
 By bringing up difficult topics, you send a powerful message that your family can get through challenging situations.

 10. Have a plan.
 Determine topics that are and are not up for discussion.
 Practice a kind way of saying, "I understand you are curious, but I don't want to talk about that now."
 Sometimes questions will just come up out of the blue, but you may also want to set aside a special time to talk with your child about an uncomfortable topic.
 Focus on hearing what your child thinks and feels about the situation, not on explaining or justifying your viewpoint.

 -- For additional insight and information on how to navigate the challenges of military parenthood, visit the Parenting course.
 The course is free and completely confidential with no log-in information is required.
-To get started, just go to www.VeteranTraining.va.gov/Parenting and select "Start the Course."

-Parenting for Service Members and Veterans was built by Department of Veterans Affairs Mental Health Services in partnership with Department of Defense National Center for Telehealth and Technology (T2) as part of a coordinated public health initiative to help veterans and service members who are having difficulties.
+Parenting for Service Members and Veterans was built by the Department of Veterans Affairs Mental Health Services in partnership with the Department of Defense National Center for Telehealth and Technology (T2) as part of a coordinated public health initiative to help veterans and service members who are having difficulties.

 Keep Up with the Ins and Outs of Military Life

 For the latest military news and tips on military family benefits and more, subscribe to Military.com and have the information you need delivered directly to your inbox.